Business 5 de September - Read on 10 min

 Those who succeed in this move are more likely to be remembered and expand the life cycle of buyers, increasing their profits and being able to win loyal customers for the brand.

-In this scenario, the main challenge may be to filter priorities and know where to start investing time and money on.
-In this case, the choice of choosing partners to help work out some of the friction points found is an option available to e-commerce.
+In this scenario, the main challenge may be to filter priorities and know where to start investing time and money.
+In this case, e-commerce has the option of choosing partners to help work out some of the friction points found.

-If your store comes across customers with doubts or uncertainties regarding the size and fit of the clothes… consider acquiring a size recommendation tool, like our Size & Fit Advisor.
+If your store encounters customers with doubts or uncertainties regarding the size and fit of clothes… consider acquiring a size recommendation tool, like our Size & Fit Advisor.

 Also read the article “How to increase sales in a fashion e-Commerce with a Virtual Fitting Room

-And to help you take the first step towards improving your Customers Experience, be sure to check out the material we’ve prepared to explain the different types of size recommendation technology available on the market.
+To help you take the first step towards improving your customer experience, be sure to check out the material we’ve prepared to explain the different types of size recommendation technology available on the market.
 To download the guide, just click here and learn more about it!

 To download the guide and learn more, click here right now